h2oai/datatable/.github/CONTRIBUTING.md

 #### General

 * Test your code.
-Be it a bug fix, enhancement or a new feature please provide a set of tests showing 1) that it actually runs 2) does what it is supposed to be doing 3) does not break existing codebase
+Be it a bug fix, enhancement, or a new feature, please provide a set of tests showing 1) that it actually runs 2) does what it is supposed to be doing and 3) does not break existing codebase

-* Keep in mind performance - runtime speed, resource use and accuracy are important to us.
+* Keep in mind performance - runtime speed, resource use, and accuracy are important to us.

 * API breaking changes/fixes will need an extended discussion.

-* If you add new features or add a non trivial piece of code please do document it if needed.
+* If you add new features or add a non trivial piece of code, please do document it if needed.

 #### Git commit messages

-Clean and descriptive commit messages keep the maintainers happy so please take a minute to polish yours.
+Clean and descriptive commit messages keep the maintainers happy, so please take a minute to polish yours.

 Preferable message structure (from: http://git-scm.com/book/ch5-2.html):